 Crowns, Bridges & Dentures

-Dental restorations artfully and skilfully designed, fitted and placed by your Downsview dentist based on your own personal needs.
+Crowns-Bridges-Dentures: Artfully and skillfully designed, fitted and placed by your North York dentist based on your own personal needs.

 Crowns are ideally suited for teeth that have large chips, cracks, substantial fillings, undergone root canal therapy, or are susceptible to fracturing.
 A crown acts as a shield, covering the entire surface of the tooth, helping to restore it to its natural shape, feel, and function.
 Once the crown is cemented into place, it will help prevent further deterioration and tooth loss.